-- You will then need to type in your full name and the church/entity name with town and state you represent (there is a 160-character limit).
-Then you will click submit and ok.
-You will now be in the queue and you will wait your turn to be recognized by the Moderator.
-Note: Discussion times have limits, so you will be called upon based on your placement on the queue and on time allotted for discussion. - b.
-Only for privileged motions (i.e., "Move to extend the time limit on the debate"; "Call the previous question"; "Point of Order," etc.) will you select Type Your Question to input your privileged motion and that will alert the Moderator and bring you to the front of the line. - 3.
-If you are onsite, you will approach the appropriate microphone in the room and await your turn to be recognized by the Moderator. - 4.
-When you have been recognized, speak to the Moderator and state your name and the church or entity you represent, and the city and state.
+- 3. If you are onsite, you will approach the appropriate microphone in the room and await your turn to be recognized by the Moderator. - 4.
+For both onsite and virtual delegates, when you have been recognized, speak to the Moderator and state your name and the church or entity you represent, and the city and state.
 Say what is on your mind.
-You do not make a speech to the Assembly; you are speaking to just one person, the Moderator, and the others are listening in. - 5.
+Remember, you do not make a speech to the Assembly; you are speaking to just one person, the Moderator, and the others are listening in. - 5.
 If you have a question, the Moderator may know the answer, or the Moderator may ask someone else to provide the answer. - 6.
-If you have a point to make, you may speak once to an issue and not again on the same issue as long as someone else, who has not yet had a turn, is seeking the floor or is waiting to speak. - 7.
+If you have a point to make, you may speak once to an issue.
+You may not speak again on the same issue as long as someone else who has not yet had a turn is seeking the floor or is waiting to speak. - 7.
+If you desire to speak a second time on the same issue and there is an opportunity to do so because no one else is waiting to speak, you may approach the microphone a second time. - 8.
 Once you have spoken a second time, you have used up your rights to debate on that issue.

-If you have a matter for discussion that is not on the Agenda, please write a description of it and submit to the Moderator using the "Ask a Question" button or submit through the governance@covchurch.org email address.
-Please keep in mind that the "Ask a Question" feature is only to be used for official meeting business and Robert's Rules of Order applies equally there as it does elsewhere - please don't use the button as a "chat" to say hi to other delegates, to make comments on the proceedings, or anything else that would be considered out of order in a meeting.
+If you have a matter for discussion that is not on the Agenda, please write a description of it and submit to the Moderator using the "Messaging" button or email to governance@covchurch.org.
+Please keep in mind that the "Messaging" feature is only to be used for official meeting business and Robert's Rules of Order applies equally there as it does elsewhere-please don't use the button as a "chat" to say hi to other delegates, to make comments on the proceedings, or anything else that would be considered out of order in a meeting.

-Due to the nature of our hybrid meeting, it is strongly requested that agenda item requests be submitted electronically by delegates to the Moderator at governance@covchurch.org prior to the start of the 136th Covenant Annual Meeting.
-The Moderator will decide whether to present it to the Annual Meeting; if the response is "yes," it will come to the assembly for vote to place on the agenda.
-If you submit it before we adopt the agenda, it requires a majority vote to add it to the Agenda.
-If you submit it after we adopt the agenda, it requires a 2/3 majority vote or a simple majority of all registered delegates.
+Due to the nature of our hybrid meeting, it is strongly requested that agenda item requests be submitted electronically by delegates to the Moderator at governance@covchurch.org prior to the start of the 137th Covenant Annual Meeting.
+The Moderator will decide whether to present your request to the Annual Meeting; if the response is "yes," it will come to the assembly for vote to place on the Agenda.
+If you submit it before we adopt the Agenda, it requires a majority vote to add it to the Agenda.
+If you submit it after we adopt the Agenda, it requires a 2/3 majority vote of all registered delegates.
 At the appropriate time, the Moderator will invite you to present your matter to the Annual Meeting.

-Remember that you represent yourself, your church or entity you represent, and Jesus Christ.
-Motives should not be called into question during a debate.
-The merits of the motion are the issue.
-Motives are not.
-We are brothers and sisters in Christ, and while brothers and sisters may argue, we remember our relationship in Christ.
+Remember that you represent yourself, your church, or entity you represent, and Jesus Christ.
+Motives should not be called into question during a debate, and the merits of the motion are the issue to be considered.
+As brothers and sisters in Christ, we recognize that while brothers and sisters may argue, we are in relationship in Christ together.